FBI Transform in Gevrey Classes and Anosov Flows: Bergman projector and symbolic calculus

 Thus, we have $A(S_\Lambda B_\Lambda v_\ell) = \ell$ and $A$ is surjective.
 Here, we used the fact that $B_\Lambda$ is bounded on $\mathcal{H}_{\Lambda,\FBI}^{-k}$ (see Remark \ref{remark:boundedness}).

 The injectivity of $A$ follows from its surjectivity by duality (the result is symmetric in $k$ and $-k$), and thus $A$ is an isomorphism by the Open Mapping Theorem. \end{proof}

 We want now to prove the ``multiplication formula'' (Proposition \ref{propmultform}), that will be the main tool to study the spectral properties of an Anosov vector field acting on a space of anisotropic ultradistributions.
-To do so we first prove a ``Toeplitz property'' for $\G^s$ pseudo-differential operators.
+To do so we first prove a ``Toeplitz property'' for $\G^s$ pseudors.